 The University of Illinois is made up of a large student body with more than 30,000 for total enrollment.
 Located on an urban campus in Chicago, the public college can be easily accessed through public transportation.
 A major initiative of the college is allowing undergraduate students to pair up with faculty for research projects.
 The university has an exceptional program for health majors with the College of Medicine being the largest department in the world.

 9. Case Western Reserve University

-Case Western Reserve University offers a nurse midwifery hybrid program that allows students to earn a post-master’s certificate and MSN after all requirements are met.
+Case Western Reserve University offers a nurse-midwifery hybrid program that allows students to earn a post-master’s certificate and MSN after all requirements are met.
 At the conclusion of the program, nurses sit for the examination from the American Midwifery Certification Board.
 Courses delve into prenatal care, pregnancy complications, labor and delivery, pharmacology, and newborn care.
 The program is designed for accelerated graduation with nurses able to finish all courses within seven semesters.

 Case Western Reserve University is a small, private college located in an urban area of Cleveland.
-Despite its modest size, the college has been nationally ranked as a top 50 university from U.S. News & World Report.
+Despite its modest size, the college has been nationally ranked as a top 50 university by U.S. News & World Report.
 The college has an active campus with more than 200 student organizations and multiple Division III sports teams.
 The college has unique programs that aren’t offered at many other universities such as nonprofit management and health law.

 Degree: Post-Master’s Certificate – Nurse Midwifery